sentioxyz/docs/api/debug-and-simulation.md

      --location 'https://app.sentio.xyz/api/v1/solidity/call_trace?txId.txHash=0x4564f9720643fcf54732172d1f29b9a5f16991ca5ae171307181851c37511089&#x26;networkId=1'
 ```

 The results looks very similar to the normal [Ethereum call trace](https://geth.ethereum.org/docs/developers/evm-tracing/built-in-tracers).
-But we have an additional `startIndex` and `startIndex` on each trace entry even for the LOG, representing the execution order in the trace.&#x20;
+But we have an additional `startIndex` and `startIndex` on each trace entry even for the LOG, representing the execution order in the trace.

 This allows you to build chart that marks the order of fund flow.